BIGJRA/BIGJRA.github.io/rejuv.md

 - It's fine.
 (Lavender +1, Huey +1)
 - You guys dating?
 (Lavender +2, Huey +2)

-After a lot of bizarre scenes, head back to Mika’s Cafe.
+After a lot of bizarre scenes, head back to Mika's Cafe.

 Head back to the Complex and go to bed.

 ## Story Split 1

-Here we’re going to have a split choice based on what we chose to do in the caves.
+Here we're going to have a split choice based on what we chose to do in the caves.

 If you are in with Flora, your next destination is the botanical